brunoliratm/Votify-API/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes using conventional commit messages:
+    - `feat: Add some amazing feature` for new features
+    - `fix: Resolve a bug` for bug fixes
+    - `refactor: Improve code structure without changing functionality` for refactoring
+    - `docs: Update documentation` for documentation changes
+    - `test: Add or update tests` for test-related changes
+    - `chore: Update build tasks or dependencies` for maintenance tasks
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request